ecornely/gpx-jconverter/README.md

-# gpx-jconverter
+# GPX-JCONVERTER
-A java project that can grab Geocaching.com information and format them in a GPX file or store all in a sqlite3 database
+Gpx-jconverter is a java project that can grab information from geocaching.com, store them in a local database or export them in a gpx format

+It allows to generate gpx file even with a basic account but simplifies queries by storing all information in a local database

+---

-## Done and TODOs
+### Done

-Until now the GCDownloader is able to log-in and download the HTML of a cache page.
+The **Downloader** is able to log-on based on the *Configuration* provided (call the ensure ensureLoggedIn method) The **Downloader** can download read cache page HTML and use the search page

-The GCCachePageParser is able to read a cache page HTML and convert it to a Java Object
+The **CachePageParser** is able to read a cache page HTML and convert it to a Java Object as I only have a basic account, the premium caches are considered a bit differently.
+Later this should be better tested with premium/basic accounts

+The **Searcher** is able to perform a search from latitude and longitude for any cache in a certain amont of km.
+It parses each line and create Geocache objects with as much information as provided in the search result.
+On every cache parsed it notifies the registered CacheListeners (if any).

+The **HibernateCacheListener** save each newCache in a database.

-The DefaultConfiguration singleton read/write a "config.json" file in the current (execution) folder that contains cookies (this use the remember-me opetion and prevent to login all the time)
+The **DefaultConfiguration** singleton will use a file named "config.json" in the current (execution) folder that contains the configuration properties like username, password, cookies, ...

-What should be done is:
+### TODO

-* Improve the exceptions
+* Improve the exceptions to avoid bugs and give more information on what went wrong
 * Parse the trackable informations available in the geocache page
-* The parser will probably crash on a premium geocache without a premium account (premium state should be a boolean)
-* Add a parser able to perform a search and store GC codes
 * Create a GUI
+* Improve the GPX format for multi cache
+* Test with encoded logs
+* Test with a premium/basic account
 * ...